-- In one Sunday strip of Foxtrot, Paige complains to Andy about the cold and that they should raise the thermostat, which Andy refuses as heat costs money.
+- Foxtrot: In one Sunday strip, Paige complains to Andy about the cold and that they should raise the thermostat, which Andy refuses as heat costs money.
 Paige then retorts that she expects to see a herd of mastodons (not exactly mammoths, but a close enough ice age megafauna) walk through their house since it's that cold.

 - Brother Bear and its sequel are set in Alaska during the ice age, and feature woolly mammoths to prove it.

-- Zigzagged in 10,000 BC.
+- 10,000 BC: Zigzagged.
 Mammoths appear to be native to the icy tundra where the caveman protagonist comes from, but are also tamed and used as beasts of burden by a pyramid-building civilization living in a warm desert.

 - Silverhair is about how humans arrived and survived in the mammoth's hunting grounds during the height of the ice age.

 - Longtusk is about the decline and extiction of the mammoths as the ice age ends.
 No more ice, no more mammoths.

 - Icebones features genetically engineered and revived mammoths which are used to help terraform Mars, as they are one of the few creatures which can survive in the chilly martian steppe.
 Mars' atmosphere being too thin to hold heat for long means using ice-adapted creatures like mammoths, and as humans abandon Mars, move back to Earth, and are implied to go extinct due to a nuclear war there, the mammoths are left alone on an icebound planet again.